agusavior/cdk-prototype/infrastructure/README.md

 If you deploy this, you'll see an AWS Cloudformation Stack called CDKToolkit listed.
 Don't worry about it, CDK created that for its purpose.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

-The `tests` directory has been created automatically when I used a AWS CDK template.
-I don't know, for now, how that it's supposed to works.
-Feel free to explain it to me if you know.